reactphp/http/README.md

 Calling this method more than once will result in an `Exception`.

-Unless you specify a `Content-Length` header yourself, the response message will automatically use chunked transfer encoding and send the respective header (`Transfer-Encoding: chunked`) automatically.
+Unless you specify a `Content-Length` header yourself, HTTP/1.1 responses will automatically use chunked transfer encoding and send the respective header (`Transfer-Encoding: chunked`) automatically.
 If you know the length of your body, you MAY specify it like this instead: